apache/dolphinscheduler-website/docs/en-us/1.3.4/user_doc/docker-deployment.md

-## Try DolphinScheduler quickly
+## QuickStart in Docker

-There are 2 ways to quickly intall DolphinScheduler
+Here're 2 ways to quickly install DolphinScheduler

-### The first way：Start with docker-compose (recommended)
+### The First Way：Start With docker-compose (Recommended)
-In this way, you need to install docker-compose first, please install it yourself
+In this way, you need to install docker-compose as a prerequisite, please install it yourself according to the rich docker-compose installation guidance on the Internet

-##### 1、 Download the source code zip package
+##### 1、 Download the Source Code Zip Package

 - Please download the latest version of the source code package and unzip it
 ```shell